 The Covid-19 pandemic raised significant working capital challenges and uncertainty for organizations.
 Supply chain disruptions have been a major challenge, along with pent-up consumer demand and the collection of receivables.

 Generally, companies will strive for a high level of working capital as it indicates a well-managed company with a greater potential for growth.
 While a high level of working capital may indicate improved liquidity, operational efficiency, and increased profits, it is equally important to ensure that much-needed funds required for growth are not trapped in working capital.
 The key to ensuring sufficient cash for operations without hindering growth initiatives lies with the proper management of working capital.

 First, let’s look at the key benefits of effective working capital management.
 We will then delve into some of the working capital trends emerging from 2021 before highlighting 4 key tips for managing working capital.

 By obtaining a consistently high level of working capital, organizations ensure that adequate cash levels are available for any potential upcoming opportunities or unanticipated scenarios.
 It also gives organizations more flexibility over how they run their operations, which enables them to fulfill customer orders, expand, and invest in new products at a faster rate.

 Optimum use of working capital management evades any future hindrances in business operations.
 A ‘safety net’ is available to protect against lack of production or delays in payments received.

 A high level of working capital is only achieved when areas including Accounts Payable and Receivable are operating efficiently.
-In order for both departments to operate in an efficient manner, they need to ensure that they pay their vendors as per the agreed terms, which lead to the capturing of early payment discounts and increase the income of cash.
+In order for both departments to operate efficiently, they need to ensure that they pay their vendors as per the agreed terms, which leads to the capturing of early payment discounts and increasing the income of cash.